OpenCollarTeam/OpenCollar/src/ao/README.md

 ## The OpenCollar AO

-###### A ZHAO II based animation overrider with graphical user interface.
+###### A server side animation overrider with graphical user interface.

-Formerly "OpenCollar Sub AO", there is not much new compared to the legacy variation except that it is distributed now with share-alike button textures that can be found in the ./res directory of this repo and that it is less chatty when connecting to the OpenCollar device.
+The OpenCollar AO uses current LSL functions for server side animation overriding and runs within only a single script.
+"Typing" and "Swimming" have been removed to save on resource intense "state checks".
+Share-alike button textures and the most important animations for "AO sets" can be found in the ``./res`` directory of this repo.